Enhancement Tools¶

 The 3rd-order coefficient has a similar rounding effect but levels off towards the edges.
 This correction is not employed in the tool.

 The 4th-order coefficient corrects the far edges inversely to the 2nd-order rounding.
-Combining it with the 2nd-order correction the geometrical distortions can be almost completely eliminated.
+Combining it with the 2nd-order correction can almost completely eliminate the geometrical distortions.

 Four sliders let you set the distortion correction filter: